Tees Valley: UK Parliament

 Each constituency is made up of wards.
 Four constituencies were held by the Conservative Party after the 2019 general election, up by three since the 2017 general election.
-This was expanded to five after the 2021 Hartlepool by-election.
+This was expanded to five following the 2021 Hartlepool by-election.
 Labour hold the other two.
 Sedgefield's partial seat is also represented by a Conservative MP, as of the 2019 election.
 The two Middlesbrough seats have the largest majorities for either party.
 The Middlesbrough constituency has a sizeable Labour majority, whereas the Middlesbrough South and East Cleveland constituency has a strong Conservative majority.

 Authorities

 Tees Valley Combined Authority has its headquarters at Cavendish House, Thornaby.
 The area has 5 borough councils, each council has a representative in the combined authority.
 The TVCA, amends the mayor's annual budget (by two-thirds majority).
 It does not have the power to block the mayor's directives.

 Mayors

 The Mayor of Tees Valley is a directly elected politician who, along with the Combined Authority, is responsible for the strategic government of Tees Valley.
 There are other mayors for the boroughs of Middlesbrough and Stockton-on-Tees.
 Hartlepool also had a Mayor from 2002 to 2013.

 The current Tees Valley Mayor is Ben Houchen.
 The Mayor is responsible for Tees Valley's strategic planning and is required to produce or amend a plan for each electoral cycle.